 Some older meter types have a clock separate from the unit.
 If you have one of these meters, the times may stay in BST or GMT all year round.

-If you think you have this type of meter, please contact our Electric Heating team on 0345 071 7972.
-You can call us from 8:30am to 5pm, Monday to Friday.
+If you think you have this type of meter, please contact us on 0345 071 9710.
+You can call us from 8am to 8pm, Monday to Friday and 8am to 2pm on Saturdays.

 When the clocks go back in October, you’ll probably notice it getting colder.
 This is the time to get your home ready for the winter.